The birds of the ‘Twelve Days of Christmas’ song

 Mute Swan Cygnus olor, one of the birds in the 12 days song.

-Mute Swan.
-(Dick Dunn / Wiki; cc by-sa 3.0)
+Mute Swan, Cygnus olor (Dick Dunn / Wiki; CC BY-SA 3.0)

-So, there you have it—a memorable song that acknowledges the importance of particular birds to people back in the 1700s and to this day is still sung at a certain time of the year!
+So, there you have it—a memorable song that acknowledges the importance of particular birds to people back in the 1700s and to this day is still sung at a particular time of the year!

-*Wikipedia: “…memories-and-forfeits” game, in which a leader recited a verse, each of the players repeated the verse, the leader added another verse, and so on until one of the players made a mistake, with the player who erred having to pay a penalty, such as offering up a kiss or a sweet.”
+1 Wikipedia: “…memories-and-forfeits” game, in which a leader recited a verse, each of the players repeated the verse, the leader added another verse, and so on until one of the players made a mistake, with the player who erred having to pay a penalty, such as offering up a kiss or a sweet.”

 Share.